Sciss/Mellite-website/src/paradox/index.md

 The best way to ask questions, no matter if newbie or expert, is to use the [Gitter Channel](https://gitter.im/Sciss/Mellite).
 You need a GitLab, GitHub or Twitter account to sign in.

+## Disclaimer and License Information

+@@@ note { title="Disclaimer of Warranty" }

+There is no warranty for the program (Mellite), to the extent permitted by applicable law.
+Except when otherwise stated in writing the copyright holders and/or other parties provide the program "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+The entire risk as to the quality and performance of the program is with you.
+Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.

+@@@

+@@@ note { title="Limitation of Liability" }

+In no event unless required by applicable law or agreed to in writing will any copyright holder, or any other party who modifies and/or conveys the program (Mellite) as permitted above, be liable to you for damages, including any general, special, incidental or consequential damages arising out of the use or inability to use the program (including but not limited to loss of data or data being rendered inaccurate or losses sustained by you or third parties or a failure of the program to operate with any other programs), even if such holder or other party has been advised of the possibility of such damages.

+@@@

+Mellite contains many libraries covered by Open Source licenses.
+A comprehensive overview is available inside the application by selecting the _Help_ > _About Mellite_ menu item and clicking on _License Details_.
+Libraries covered by the GNU AGPL and GPL licenses require me to provide you with their source code.
+You can simply select a library and click on _Download Library Sources_ which takes you to a website hosting the library source code.
+When using the full package, the bundled OpenJDK is covered by the GNU GPL with Classpath Exception.
+See [adoptopenjdk.net/about.html](https://adoptopenjdk.net/about.html) for details.

+If you have trouble obtaining the source code of Mellite or its incorporated libraries, contact me via e-mail at _contact @ sciss.de_.